-In the latest development to the already successful ‘Restaurant Australia’ campaign, one of the world’s best restaurants, Noma, opened at Barangaroo, Sydney on Australia Day for a sold-out ten-week residency showcasing some of Australia’s best and most interesting produce with a strong focus on coastal ingredients.
-The uniquely Australian menu, created by head chef René Redzepi and his Noma team, was born out of their experiences travelling to every corner of Australia over the past twelve months, learning about native ingredients, local wines and cooking methods.
+In addition to the already successful ‘Restaurant Australia’ campaign, one of the world’s best restaurants, Noma, opened at Barangaroo, Sydney on Australia Day 2016 for a sold-out ten-week residency showcasing some of Australia’s best and most interesting produce with a strong focus on coastal ingredients.
+The uniquely Australian menu, created by head chef René Redzepi and his Noma team, was born out of their experiences travelling to every corner of Australia over the previous twelve months, learning about native ingredients, local wines and cooking methods.

 Read the press release to find about more about the Noma Australia launch.

-A range of new assets is being developed to support the latest campaign activity.
-These include:
+A range of assets were developed to support the Noma campaign activity.
+These included:

-- A three-part series for international distribution about Rene’s Australia, to air on SBS in May.
+- A three-part series for international distribution about Rene’s Australia, aired on SBS in May.

 - Three new content pieces on Noma including the journey of the research trips; the menu and unique Australian produce being featured; and Rene’s learnings about Australia and favourite experiences.

-- Video and photography has been captured of René and the Noma team visiting producers in Victoria, Tasmania, NSW, NT and WA.
+- Video and photography was captured of René and the Noma team visiting producers in Victoria, Tasmania, NSW, NT and WA.
 View the Noma Australia highlights video below.
 Assets and imagery are available to download from Tourism Australia's image gallery (registration required).

 Food and wine strategy